top of page

-We have disconnected from the Source.
-Our ancient, ancestral, creative intelligence is not stored in the intellect but in our hearts and spirits.
-The intellect is a tool used to process and language direct experience, but the road to inspiration is paved in awe – and awe is not thought in the mind, but rather felt in the spirit and the heart.
-Until the education system embraces this truth and nurtures the full human experience as essential to the student’s development, the system will remain incomplete.
-Higher education need not be confined to facts and figures: it can be sacred.
-In all disciplines, a re-connect to the self, Source, and Earth can be encouraged for the sake of inspiration, innovation, and blissful well-being.
-A formal declaration of my teaching philosophy can be found further down this page, but at its core, my teaching style seeks to inspire students to access the Source of creative intelligence within themselves.
+Our ancient, ancestral, creative intelligence is not stored in the intellect.
+Though intellect is a helpful tool used to process and provide language for direct experience, the road to inspiration is paved in awe – and awe is not thought in the mind, but rather felt in the spirit and the heart.
+A liberal arts education system is best when it embraces this truth and encourages a connection to the Self, Source, and Earth for the sake of inspiration, innovation, wisdom, and blissful well-being.

-After completing my undergraduate degree in multidisciplinary studies - film, literature, anthropology, eastern philosophy - my life became a series of adventures, odd jobs, nomadic wandering, and lots of thinking (so basically, the life of a writer.)
-For the next five years, I traveled and lived abroad in Europe, South America, & Morocco.
-One summer night at an auberge in Boumalne du Dades, while eating fresh figs and lounging on a pile of pillows underneath the starry sky, two lovely Moroccan men serenaded me with live music and promises to build a kasbah on the moon for me.
-It was then I realized my life was a fairy-tale, far surpassing any fiction of my creation.
-Even so, I was ever-driven to devote myself more seriously to my craft, and after an incredible spiritual awakening (first disguised as a dark night of the soul), I buckled down and decided it was time to apply to MFA programs.
+After completing my undergraduate degree in Multidisciplinary Studies - film, literature, anthropology, Eastern philosophy - my life became a series of adventures, odd jobs, nomadic wandering, and lots of thinking (so basically, the life of a writer.)
+For the next five years, I traveled, worked, and lived abroad in Europe, South America, & Morocco.
+One summer night at an auberge in Boumalne du Dades, while eating fresh figs and lounging on a pile of pillows underneath the starry sky, two lovely Moroccans serenaded me with live music and plans to build a kasbah on the moon.
+It was then I realized my life was a true fairy-tale - far surpassing any fiction of my creation, and I felt deeply blessed to be living such a poetic existence on this planet.
+Even so, I felt suddenly driven to devote myself to the craft of story-telling, and after an intense spiritual awakening (first disguised as a dark night of the soul) I buckled down and decided it was time to apply to MFA programs.

-So I landed in Las Vegas, face to face with 'the underbelly of humanity' - as my roommate called it.
-It wasn't easy at first, this city.
-But that's another story.
+So I landed in Las Vegas.
+It wasn't easy at first - this city - but that's another story.

 My Teaching Philosophy

-My teaching philosophy is largely inspired by these musings, as well as by the belief that college students are ready & eager for a peek beyond the veils.
-I do my best to create a classroom environment in which students feel safe & excited to explore inner-terrains, voice questions & uncertainties, and shape new awareness.
+My teaching philosophy is inspired by my belief that college students are "strong enough, tough enough, and artist enough" for a peek beyond the veils.
+I do my best to create a classroom environment in which students feel safe & excited to explore inner-terrains, voice questions & uncertainties, and shape new, profound awareness.
 As writer Tom Cheetham brought to my attention years ago, it’s been a long time since many of us have really experienced the world.
 Instead, we experience a constriction of it, a selection of it, a lack of breadth & depth.
 We step out cautiously checking ourselves against ‘what is allowed’ and ‘what is known’.
 We throw a world out ahead of ourselves and move safely into it; we have found our way into a closed world and mistaken it for infinity.
 How can students create innovate, engaged, contemplative work when they are moving through a closed world?
 They cannot.